Frequently Asked Questions

-Why do you believe in supporting local farming ecomonies?
+Why do you believe in supporting local farming economies?
 For countless reasons-- for health, the economic benefits it provides, the environmental impact-- we eat the majority of our diet from close to home.
 Year-round.
 That's something that takes work, and a lot of time, but we believe is worth it.
 It hasn't always been this way, but we have also established a stronger, diversified farming community in Southern Maryland in recent years.
 Every step of the way has been worth it and something I'm really proud of supporting.
-And as they say, "Know your farmer, know your food!"
 As for our flowers, most flowers in the US are purchased from outside our country.
 I am interested in increasing the number of American Grown flowers from our small space in Southern Maryland.
-And above all, for the economic impact we can have right in our own community.